ochafik/ggml/examples/python/README.md

 This example's goal is to showcase [cffi](https://cffi.readthedocs.io/)-generated bindings that are trivial to use and update, but there are already alternatives in the wild:

 - https://github.com/abetlen/ggml-python: these bindings seem to be hand-written and use [ctypes](https://docs.python.org/3/library/ctypes.html).
-It has [high-quality API reference docs](https://ggml-python.readthedocs.io/en/latest/api-reference/#ggml.ggml), possibly making it a sounder choice for serious development (won't pick up your local changes to the GGML API, though)
+It has [high-quality API reference docs](https://ggml-python.readthedocs.io/en/latest/api-reference/#ggml.ggml) that can be used with these bindings too, but it doesn't expose Metal, CUDA, MPI or OpenCL calls, doesn't support transparent (de)quantization like this example does (see [ggml.utils](./ggml/utils.py) module), and won't pick up your local changes.

 - https://github.com/abetlen/llama-cpp-python: these expose the C++ `llama.cpp` interface, which this example cannot easily be extended to support (`cffi` only generates bindings of C libraries)